-Turneffe Flats has a great pedigree in producing some first class Tarpon fishing and produces Tarpon all year round.
-Although there are always some resident Tarpon to be found, the migratory Tarpon season extends from May until October and this is generally when the larger fish turn up.
+Turneffe Flats has a great pedigree in producing some first-class Tarpon fishing and produces Tarpon all year round.
+Although there is always some resident Tarpon to be found, the migratory Tarpon season extends from May until October and this is generally when the larger fish turn up.
 Tarpon inhabit the creeks, channels and lagoons of the Atoll and most Tarpon jumped are 60-90 pounds, with some fish in the 100-150 pound range and occasional monsters approaching 200 pounds.

 Other species that can be found around the atoll include Triggers, Snook, Jacks, Snapper and Barracuda.
 These can be great fun to catch in between targeting the main slam species of the Atoll.